alphagov/govuk-developer-docs/source/manual/rebooting-machines.html.md

 is `safe_to_reboot::can_reboot: 'yes'`, so if it does not say it is unsafe, or does not have a class in hieradata at all, then it is safe.

+> If there is an incident which requires the rebooting of a machine
+> otherwise marked as 'no', then it may be done provided any downstream
+> effects of this reboot have been considered.

 There is a Fabric task to schedule a machine for downtime in Nagios for 20 minutes and then reboot it: